Agera-CatenaX/EclipseDataSpaceConnector/TELEMETRY.md

 Code is generated at runtime by the [OpenTelemetry agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/manual-instrumentation.md).
 The Application Insights agent is a superset of the OpenTelemetry agent, so it includes its features.

 The `@WithSpan` annotation is a great improvement to avoid having to write boilerplate try-catch code.
+It's available in the library [_io.opentelemetry:opentelemetry-extension-annotations_](https://mvnrepository.com/artifact/io.opentelemetry/opentelemetry-extension-annotations).

 Information about spans can be enhanced by supplying attributes: